Positive curvature and discrete abelian symmetry: Proof of Theorem

 In addition, if we assume that $k_j \geq 5$ or if the number of pairwise inequivalent irreducible subrepresentations is at least $r - j + 1$, then the estimate holds with an additional $r-j \geq 3$ or $k_j \geq 4$, respectively, added to the right-hand side of Display \ref{basic}.
 In either of these cases, we find that $j\geq 3$, as otherwise $F_j$ either has negative dimension or dimension zero and an effective $\Z_2$ action.
 We similarly find that $m_j \leq 3$ if $j = 3$ and that $m_j \leq 6$ if $j = 4$, so Conclusion (1) holds, as noted earlier.

 Therefore, we may assume that the isotropy representation at $x \in F_j$ has exactly $r - j$ such subrepresentations, and $k_j=4$.
 Going back to the estimate in Display \ref{basic}, we find that $j \in\{2,3,4\}$ since otherwise $F_j$ either has negative dimension or dimension zero and an effective $\Z_2$ action.
-We complete the proof by stepping through the possibilities for $j$.
+We complete the proof by considering the possibilities for $j$.

 First, suppose that $j = 2$.
 This implies that $m_2 \leq 3$.
 Since Conclusion (1) holds if $m_2 \leq 2$, we may assume that $m_2 = 3$ and hence that equality holds everywhere in the estimate in Display \ref{basic}.
 In particular, the isotropy representation on the normal space to $F_2^3$ takes the form